SEEDING FOOD INNOVATION GRANTS-2017

 - Milestone Reports.
 Predetermined milestones for the proposed project, as agreed upon by the Applicants and the Companies, will be used to determine the reporting dates for the milestone reports.
 A milestone report is due prior to each scheduled payment being made.
 Templates for the milestone reports will be provided by the Companies.

 - Progress Reports.
-A progress report including a written report with budget, telephone discussion with the Applicant and, if requested by the Companies, data underlying the research (solely for use in assessing progress), is due once every six months unless otherwise advised by the Companies.
-Templates for the progress reports will be provided by the Companies.
+A progress report including a written report with budget, telephone discussion with the Applicant and, if requested by the Companies, data underlying the research (solely for use in assessing progress), is due once every twelve months unless otherwise advised by the Companies.
+A template for the progress reports will be provided by the Companies.

 - Financial Accountability.
 Applicants are expected to account for the funds expended under any Companies grant; any funds spent either not in accordance with the approved research project or prior to pre-approval of any material changes in the project are both (i) recoverable by, and subject to restitution by the Applicants, to the Companies and (ii) may be cause for immediate termination of funding by the Companies.
 Any funding provided beyond what is needed for the agreed upon research must be returned to the Companies at the completion of the research funded by the Companies.